upperlinecode/CS-and-the-City-Curriculum/react/passing-state-lifecycle-methods.md

 Think back over the last few things you've learned about React:

-- How would you make it so that a child component is affected by a change in state of a parent component?
+- Can you think of a website (a web application) where interacting with ONE component, changes the way ANOTHER component behaves or is rendered?

 ## Passing State Among Elements